TGA Disinfectant Test

 - EN 13727:2012+A2:2015 – Quantitative suspension test for the evaluation of bactericidal activity in the medical area.

-The manufacturing and marketing of disinfectants in Australia is guided by Therapeutic Goods Order No. 54 (TGO 54).
+The manufacturing and marketing of disinfectants in Australia is guided by Therapeutic Goods (Standard for Disinfectants and Sanitary Products) (TGO 104) 2019.

-In Australia, disinfectants are divided into three classes:
+In Australia, disinfectants are divided into two classes: